6DammK9/nai-anime-pure-negative-prompt/ch01/rf.md

 - In contrast, original SD use *probability flow*.

 - [A1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/16030) supports SD3 out of the box.
 From the [issue](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/16378) regarding flux support, sampler should be limited to [Euler](./k_euler.md) only.
 Besides A1111, ComfyUI and [ReForge](https://github.com/Panchovix/stable-diffusion-webui-reForge) should support Flux out of the box, implies to Rectified Flow also.
+See [flow matching](./flowmatching.md#training--inference-with-sdxl-models) for details.

 > (RD LoRA) Sampling method: Euler, DPM